 | A typical market in Palma de Mallorca where provisions for a meal may be found for a healthy and tasty meal light on the budget.

 Living with the Locals

 Sauntering through the streets, plazas, and neighborhoods serves to begin your orientation as well as developing a sense of place.
-Ideally, you will likely aim to live in an area that feels good or is interesting to you, and make any necessary compromises depending upon your budget.
+Ideally, you will aim to live in an area that feels good or is interesting to you.
+You can then make any necessary compromises depending upon your budget.
 Se Alquila ("For Rent") signs appear on many facades if you prefer your own place, most of which are furnished.
 Be prepared however to jump through some hoops, expect a lease, and plan on higher deposits and possibly fees.

 There are a few reasons why living with locals in a flatshare is the way to go.

-- You have a home where you can cook, host guests, or merely relax and stay in, which lightens the load on any budget.
+- You have a home where you can cook, host guests, or merely relax and stay in, which lightens the load on your budget

-- Living with locals, one gets an inside view of the area and generally can make new friends in the process.
+- Living among locals, one gets an inside view of the area and generally can make new friends in the process

 In eight months, I lived in two places, just to experience some variety.

 First, was a country finca (ranch house) named “Son Verger,” on Palma’s outskirts.
 Maria—my very “Mallorquin” landlady, who loved to talk about olden times (from what I could understand from her Catalan dialect), lived in the main house and I shared a flat/wing with a veteran Mallorca expat, Matthias from Germany.
 We had our own vegetable garden, surrounded by olive and almond groves, and the “Serra Tramuntana” mountains backdrop.
 Living in such a bucolic bliss was great for a while.